 1. Double-check Your Tracking Number

 Make sure you’ve entered your tracking number correctly.

-You should verify the digits and characters to ensure they match the tracking number provided by the shipper.
+You should do a thorough number verification to ensure they match the tracking number provided by the shipper.

 2. Be Patient

 FedEx’s tracking system is updated in real-time, but there may be delays in the process.

 When you ask: “Why isn’t My FedEx Tracking Number Working?” out of panic, you might give up on trusting FedEx, so give them some time and check back later for updates.

 However, tracking updates may be slower during peak shipping seasons or if your package is being shipped internationally.

 If you have verified that the tracking number is correct and there is still an issue, you can contact FedEx customer service for assistance.

 You can reach out to them via phone, chat, or email, and provide them with your tracking number and details of the issue you are facing.